rashibedse/detguard/docs/integration.md

     return v.text if v.allow else refuse(v)
 ```

-Four things about that snippet are load-bearing.
+Five things about that snippet are load-bearing.

+**Retrieved content gets its own `before_input`.** The snippet above only checks
+the user's message.
+Any document the agent fetched needs a second call with
+`is_retrieved=True` — that flag is what separates "the user said this" from "a
+document said this", and skipping it removes the entire indirect-injection
+defence. `guarded.run(retrieved=...)` does it for you.

 **`user_prompt` goes to every hook.** Several conditions cannot work without
 the original request — `ungrounded_arg` above all, which is what catches a